 For buy-and-hold investors, Enterprise Products stock’s juicy dividend has made its volatility a little more palatable.

 This year looks just as lucrative.
-On January 7, the company’s board of directors declared a quarterly cash distribution—paid to limited partners holding Enterprise common units with respect to the fourth quarter of 2020—of $0.45 per unit, or $1.80 per unit on an annualized basis.
+On January 7, the company’s board of directors declared a quarterly cash distribution—paid to limited partners holding Enterprise common units with respect to the fourth quarter of 2020—of $0.45 per unit.
 (Source: “Distribution Payments,” Enterprise Products Partners L.P., last accessed January 12, 2021.)

 The quarterly distribution will be paid on February 11 to unitholders of record as of the close of business on January 29.

 This distribution represents a 1.1-percent increase over the distribution declared with respect to the fourth quarter of 2019.